 Rawlings Joinery Terms and Conditions

-• Orders accepted are subject to 20% deposit, and balance is due on completion of the order/works.
+- Orders accepted are subject to a 20% deposit, and the remainder of the balance is due upon completion of the order/works.

 Glass – Rawlings Joinery uses toughened safety glass as standard on all their products.
 Owing to the high insulating property of the windows and glass, you may experience condensation on the outside of the glass.
 Certain climatic conditions and localised atmospheric conditions may result in external condensation on some windows but not on others.
 This is in no way indicative of a defective unit.